pymc-devs/pymc/docs/source/developer_guide.rst

 .. code:: python

     class ValueGradFunction:
-        """Create a aesara function that computes a value and its gradient.
+        """Create an Aesara function that computes a value and its gradient.
         ...
         """
         def __init__(self, logpt, grad_vars, extra_vars=[], dtype=None,